vandenit/vandenit-website/content/pages/about.md

 blocks:
   - avatarHeader: Meet the developer
     avatarsName: Filip Van den Broeck
+    description: >-
-    description: "A seasoned Full Stack Developer with over 15 years of experience in developing high-performance, secure web applications and systems."
+      A seasoned Full Stack Developer with over 15 years of experience in developing high-performance, secure web applications and systems.
     avatarImage:
       src: /uploads/main/unnamed.jpg
-      alt: "Filip Van den Broeck"
+      alt: Filip Van den Broeck
     _template: avatar
   - body: >
       # What I Do Best

       I build secure, scalable applications, with experience in critical systems for companies like **BNP Paribas Fortis** and my own projects like **DinnerGift**.
 I focus on **performance**, **security**, and **reliability**.
 Let's connect to discuss how I can help bring your project to life.
-    color: ""
+    color: ''
     _template: content
   - title: Why Clients Love Working with Me
     featuresId: workingwithme